RebelGuy/chat-mate/projects/server/readme.md

 - `CHANNEL_ID`: The channel ID of the user on behalf of which ChatMate will communicate with YouTube.
 - `TWITCH_CLIENT_ID`: The client ID for twitch auth (from https://dev.twitch.tv/console/apps).
 - `TWITCH_CLIENT_SECRET`: The client secret for twitch auth.
+- `TWITCH_USERNAME`: The channel name of the ChatMate Twitch account.
+This will be used to connect to streamers' chat rooms and perform moderation operations.
 - `STREAMLABS_ACCESS_TOKEN`: The access token for the Streamlabs account associated with the broadcaster's account.
 It can be found at https://streamlabs.com/dashboard#/settings/api-settings
 - `DATABASE_URL`: The connection string to the MySQL database that Prisma should use. **Please ensure you append `?pool_timeout=30&connect_timeout=30` to the connection string (after the database name)** to prevent timeouts during busy times.
 More options can be found at https://www.prisma.io/docs/concepts/database-connectors/mysql
   - The local database connection string for the debug database is `mysql://root:root@localhost:3306/chat_mate_debug?connection_limit=5&pool_timeout=30&connect_timeout=30`